Charyn Canyon: Temirlik tract

 The Temirlik is a tract and natural environmental object.
 The Canyon of Temirlik River within a band of foothills of a mountain river Charyn included in a protected area of Saranskiy National Park formed in 2004.
 The protection of the object is by the administration of the Charyn state unitary enterprise.

 On the territory of this object was a huge lake before.
 The foothill plain of the Ketmen range is composed of rocks that are deposits of red clay mixed with crushed stone and remnants of rocks that exposed by the Temirlik River, the right tributary of the Charyn. ("Temir" – from Turk - iron.)
 The Temirlik River originates in the peaks of the Ketmen range (from Kazakh - Ketpen-a chain of high mountains (in the East of Almaty region).
 The other name of the ridge is Uzynkara, which is translated as "long mountain" from Kazakh language.
 At this point, the river is relatively wide, shallow and calm.
 There are some species of prehistoric flora and fauna — Sogdian ash in the valley of the Charyn River (Sharyn), one of the largest left tributaries of the Ili River.
 The current shape of the gorge developed about a million years ago.

 A canyon up to one and a half kilometers wide and a gorge up to 160 meters deep represent the middle part of the Temirlik River.
 The length of the tract is 11 km.
 There are canopies, narrow slits, corridors, niches everywhere on the slopes of the gorge.
 The picturesque canyon with pillars, winding corridors, and crevices is very similar to its "older brother", the Charyn canyon, and the green strip is tight framed by red rocks of low rock formations makes an extraordinary impression and creates a picture of a colorful wild corner of nature.

 The scientist, naturalist, entomologist and writer P. I. Marikovsky called the Temirlik tract Nightingale Canyon for the songs of nightingales that can be heard in the area.
 Marikovskiy assumed that in the tract lived people who found and processed iron ore.

 Tourism

 Popular adventure sports activities in the river include whitewater rafting and canoeing.
 Fishing for a local species of fish called "Naked Osman" is also common.
 There is a track at the valley of the gorge that has naturally sculpted red stone formations.

-In May 2021, it was announced by the Kazakh Ministry of Ecology, Geology, and Natural Resources that efforts will be made to develop tourism in the Charyn Canyon region with an emphasis on historical heritage as well as ecotourism.
+In May 2021, the Kazakh Ministry of Ecology, Geology, and Natural Resources announced that efforts will be made to develop tourism in the Charyn Canyon region with an emphasis on historical heritage as well as ecotourism.

 In 2021, the Chair of the Kazakh National Geographic Society, Orman Nurbayev, along with project manager Zhanibek Alkeev, announced the addition of eco-toilets, gazebos, shade awnings, drinking fountains, and observation decks to the Charyn Canyon tourism area.